Mount Hale

 Stream context

-Route water note: Yes - Hale Brook crossed twice on trail – good source, especially lower crossing.
+Route note: Yes - Hale Brook crossed twice on trail – good source, especially lower crossing.

 USGS Historical StreamStats Modeled